mariojrgithub/Coursera_Capstone/README.md

 Recommendations:

   - The Loop and Lincoln Park area are great business districts but are also going to be highly competitive and expensive to start.
-However, income in these areas allow for the targeting of a more afluent crowd.
+However, income in these areas allow for the targeting of a more affluent crowd.

   - If space is more important, the communities further away from the center of the city look to be great areas with high business activity as well as a more suburban setting.